PHIL 101 T -

 MORTALITY & THE LIMITS OF KNOWLEDGE

 This course will track some major veins of thought through philosophical and literary lenses to show how engagement with the question of death as a metaphor for the confrontation with the limits of knowledge has proceeded through philosophical inquiry and literary figurations.
-Prerequisites: ENG 110, PHIL 101.
-(F)
+Cross-listed: None.
+Offered: F Prerequisite: ENG 110, PHIL 101.

 PHIL 260 U -